PROLOGUE – 7.6km

 The Social Day

 A slightly more relaxed ride, we depart Somerset West and head towards Cape Town.
 Our first stop is within the township of Khayelitsha where local traffic police will escort us to the inspirational Velokhaya Life Cycling Academy where we will stop for coffee.
 We return to the coast along Baden Powell Drive before turning north via Constantia Nek and Hout Bay.
-A predominantly flat route until this point gives way to a couple of testing climbs such as the famous ‘Cape Town Cycle Tour’ Suikerbossie climb but we will be rewarded by spectacular views across the Indian Ocean to our left and Table Mountain National Park to our right.
-Regrouping to form one large “Festive” peleton we then ride the final 17 kilometres along the route used by the Cape Town Cycle Tour.
+A predominantly flat route until this point gives way to a couple of testing climbs such as the famous ‘Cape Town Cycle Tour’ Suikerbossie climb but we will be rewarded by spectacular views across the Atlantic Ocean to our left and Table Mountain National Park to our right.
+Regrouping to form one large “Festive” peloton we then ride the final 17 kilometres along the route used by the Cape Town Cycle Tour.
 The Cape Town motor cycle police will guide us along the final stretch to the finish at Waterfront, where celebratory drinks and lunch will be served.